Restaurant in New York City, United States

 Timing and Practical Details

-Hours run Monday through Thursday 10 am to 10 pm, Friday 10 am to 11 pm, Saturday 9 am to 11 pm, and Sunday 9 am to 10 pm.
-The Saturday and Sunday 9 am opening is worth noting: dim sum is a morning format, and getting there early on a weekend means better cart selection and shorter waits.
+Hours run Monday through Thursday 10 am to 10 pm, Friday 10 am to 11 pm, Saturday 9 am to 11 pm, Sunday 9 am to 10 pm.
+The Saturday and Sunday 9 am opening is worth noting: dim sum is a morning format, getting there early on a weekend means better cart selection and shorter waits.
 Later Sunday slots, particularly after midday, tend to attract the largest crowds at venues of this type in Chinatown.

 Price range data is not available in the record, but traditional dim sum in this category typically runs well below the $$$$ tier of Manhattan fine dining.
 For context, the OAD Casual ranking places Golden Unicorn in a cohort of value-driven restaurants where the quality argument is made through technique and consistency rather than price.
 If you are budgeting for a celebratory meal, this format is almost certainly more accessible than comparable recognition at a tasting-menu venue.

 Booking difficulty is rated Easy.
-Reservations are advisable for larger groups on weekends, but the scale of the operation , typical of multi-floor Chinatown dim sum houses , means capacity is not the constraint it would be at a 12-seat counter.
+Reservations are advisable for larger groups on weekends, but the scale of the operation, typical of multi-floor Chinatown dim sum houses, means capacity is not the constraint it would be at a 12-seat counter.
 Walk-ins have a reasonable chance on weekday mornings.

 For broader planning, see our full New York City restaurants guide, our full New York City hotels guide, our full New York City bars guide, our full New York City wineries guide, and our full New York City experiences guide.
 If you are building a broader dining itinerary, Pearl also covers Lazy Bear in San Francisco, Emeril's in New Orleans, The French Laundry in Napa, Single Thread Farm in Healdsburg, Smyth in Chicago, and Providence in Los Angeles.